22.214.171.124 Suitable work

-When a job seeker is already working, but still has job search requirements, a job offer should be accepted if the total pay as well as the total hours from the employment is higher than the existing job.
-If the person is not able to take up both jobs (e.g. because the hours of work overlap) the person would not have to give up their existing job to accept a job offer if the total earnings from the new job are less than the total earnings from the existing job.
+When a job seeker is already working, but still has job search requirements, a job offer should be accepted if the total pay and the total hours from the employment are both higher than the existing job.
+If the person is not able to take up both jobs (e.g. because the hours of work overlap), the person would not be expected to give up their existing job and accept another job offer if the total earnings from the new job are less than the total earnings from the existing job.
 However if the rate of pay of the new job (e.g. hourly rate) is lower than the existing job's rate of pay, but the increase in hours will mean that a person has greater income overall, they are still required to accept the job.

 Note: If a current job satisfies the job seeker's mutual obligation requirements in full and a new job does not, they may choose to leave the current job and accept the new job only if the new job pays more.
 However, the job seeker will need to undertake, at minimum, a job search component in addition to the new job in this scenario in order to satisfy their mutual obligation requirements.

 While job seekers are required to accept suitable work to the level of their capacity, those who are undertaking approved education or training (even if it does not fully meet their requirements), are not required to accept offers of employment if the hours of work conflict with the hours of study, so long as the education or training is included in their Job Plan.